Financing your education

 Depending on the award amount, assistantships require between 10-12 hours of work per week, for a total of 150 hours for each semester, respectively.
 Teaching, research, and clinical assistantships are available to Psy.D. students beginning not sooner than the 3rd year; research and administrative assistantships are available to M.S. students.
 The assistantship assignments are determined by a team of faculty and staff.
 All student workers are required to submit bi-weekly time records, signed by their supervisor, to the Financial Aid Office in order to earn the full amount of the tuition reduction associated with their assistantship award.
 The amount of the tuition reduction associated with each assistantship award varies, and all awards are primarily merit-based, and secondarily need-based.
 Students apply for assistantships by submitting an Application for Institutional Aid, available in the Financial Aid Office and on our website.
 Please note: award amounts vary depending on program year and type, and applications are due March 1st.

-- IPS Financial Aid Application form (included in your IPS Application for Admission, or here.)
+- DMU Financial Aid Application form (included in your DMU Application for Admission, or here.)

-- International Students: please complete the IPS International Aid Application.
+- International Students: please complete the DMU International Aid Application.

 Federal Financial Aid

-Students attending IPS have access to federal student financial aid programs, including the Federal Work-Study Program and the William D. Ford Federal Direct Loan Program.
+Students attending DMU have access to federal student financial aid programs, including the Federal Work-Study Program and the William D. Ford Federal Direct Loan Program.

-The Institute has a program participation agreement with the United States Department of Education to participate in the Title IV Federal Financial Aid Program (Title IV).
+The University has a program participation agreement with the United States Department of Education to participate in the Title IV Federal Financial Aid Program (Title IV).

 Federal Work-Study Program